| Home |

 Laurie McLean was born and grew up in Melbourne.
 He joined the Division of National Mapping's Melbourne office within the then Commonwealth government Department of National Development as a field assistant in early 1969.
 Nat Map commencement was shortly after he had completed national service training with the Royal Australian Army Service Corps; including a tour of duty in Vietnam during 1967-1968.
 He worked with the Aerodist ground marking field party in 1969 and with Aerodist measuring field parties from 1970 to 1974.
 After undertaking a bachelor of economics degree course at Monash University, he took up a principal research officer position in Nat Map's Canberra office in late 1984.
 He moved to Brisbane in the late 1980s where he held principal advisor positions in several state government departments prior to retiring in 2006.

-The initial version of this article was completed in October 2015.
+The initial version of this article was completed in October 2015 and last updated September 2020.